Azure/azure-cli/doc/use_azure_pipeline_to_run_test.md

 # Use Azure Pipelines to Run Tests

-This tutorial shows how to use Azure Pipelines to test Azure CLI commands.
+This tutorial shows how to use Azure Pipelines to run live test of Azure CLI.
 The usage may be changed in the future.

 ## Why you need to run tests